 A chill ran up his back and his neck hairs stood on end.
 He began to shake as his stomach turned, warning him to leave before he could see anything else.
 He steeled himself, pushing down the urge to hide.
 If what was happening was what he thought was happening, he knew that he needed to watch.

-There was motion in the shadow of the port opening as the material twisted open like an elastic shutter - like skin pulling away from a wound.
+There was motion in the shadow of the port opening as the material twisted open like an elastic shutter.
+Odie’s skin crawled as he watched - the material reminding him of a wound held open by surgical retractors.

 Something stirred within the hole.
 It was a mix of strange shapes which Odie could not make out at first.
 He thought it looked like a bowl of fleshy eels, but after a few seconds realized that he was looking at a mix of limbs folded over each other.
 He saw a kneecap, a forearm, a shin, an elbow, and eventually picked out a pinkish foot folded up under a thigh.
 The flesh was pale - paler than any he had ever seen.

 Then, the limbs began to unfold.
-It appeared that it may have been several people squished together, as the arrangement of limbs did not seem to fit the human anatomy.
-But as the limbs shifted positions, they revealed themselves to be only a single set of limbs connected to one human shaped torso.
+What appeared at first to have been several people squished together (as the arrangement of limbs did not seem to fit the human anatomy) was soon revealed to be only a single set of limbs belonging to one human shaped torso.

 Slowly, the arms and legs extended through the port opening into the docking bay.
-With limbs outstretched, the body looked like it had been wedged tightly into place behind them.
 As more of the vessel beyond the opening was revealed, Odie realized it could not have been more than a few feet wide in any direction.
+The whole body must have been crammed inside with a ram rod.

 Despite the tightness of the opening, the figure moved effortlessly through the port hole in a slow, fluid motion.
 As knees and elbows extended past the lip of the port, the legs bent downward and arms upward, as if the shoulders had been twisted completely around in their sockets.
 Then the body was pulled through the opening.

 The figure had been strangely contorted to fit through the opening, and now untwisted itself like a marionette lifted up by its strings from the floor.
 Its anatomy appeared externally human, even more so as it untwisted itself.
-As it rose, its human face was revealed - high cheekbones, thin jawline, and a sharp chin.
+As it rose, its human face was revealed - high cheekbones, thin jawline, and a sharp chin: its head crowned with a short black crop of messy hair.

-Such perfect imitation, Odie thought, I would have no reason to question its authenticity if I had not just seen it twisted up like a knot on the floor.
+Such a perfect imitation, Odie thought, I would have no reason to question its authenticity if I had not just seen it twisted up like a jalebi on the floor.

 As Odie had been watching from his hiding place, one word cycled through his head over and over.
 Now it found its way to his lips, and he silently mouthed it to himself - Andromech.